The Most Expensive Mistakes You’re Making at the Gas Pump

 Premium gasoline can cost 30 per cent or more than regular gasoline.
-That extra cost is often without any added benefit, according to the Federal Trade Commission.
-In the U.S. alone, drivers wasted more than $2-billion on premium gasoline in 2015, according to AAA.
+That extra cost is often without any added benefit, if the manufacturer recommends regular gasoline.
+In the U.S. alone, drivers waste more than $2-billion on premium gasoline each year, according to AAA.

 Make sure you always do this before pumping gas.

 Not Inflating Tires Properly

 Inflating tires at a gas station usually costs money, but it’s still a good idea to check your tires when fuelling up and adding air if needed.
 Driving with under-inflated tires will greatly depreciate your gas milage.

 Check out more tire maintenance tips from the pros.